Below is a range of timber sleeper ideas with decorative features which demonstrate how previous customers have installed them into their garden.

 RETAINING WALLS

 Timber sleepers are a highly versatile building material, ideal when planning to create a retaining wall in your garden.
-Not only do they provide a natural effect, but they provide a rugged use of wood which a lot of people find appealing in their gardens and depending on what design you're going for you may favour a new, square edged softwood style sleeper which are more suited to a contemporary design overall compared to the traditional railway sleepers.
+Not only do they provide a natural appearance, but they provide a rugged use of wood which a lot of people find appealing in their gardens.
+Depending on what design you're going for you may favour a new, square edged softwood style sleeper which are more suited to a contemporary design overall compared to the traditional railway sleepers.

-Unlike bricks or concrete options timber sleepers or Jakwall are a viable alternative for their rigidity, strength and ability to last a long time making them a very cost effective solution, especially when used horizontally to create a low level stylish wall.
-Unlike low level walls they can usually be installed within just a few hours.
+Unlike bricks or concrete options timber sleepers or Jakwall timbers are a viable alternative for their rigidity, strength and ability to last a long time.
+Making them a very cost effective solution, especially when used horizontally to create a low level stylish wall.
+Unlike low level walls, they can usually be installed within just a few hours.
+Not only are they good to retain soil but can also hide unsightly walls as seen in this customer project - 'Retaining wall hidden by Jakwall'

 GARDEN EDGING